Are you wondering, I bought a domain, now what?

 - Select the domain from the list of domains you own.

-- Click on manage DNS on the end of the page.
+- Click on manage DNS settings on the end of the page.

 - Under the nameservers section, add the following each at a time:

-- Save it and you’re domain now points to InMotion hosting.
+- Save it and your domain now points to Bluehost hosting.

-The next part is to install WordPress on InMotion hosting.
-You can do it easily by do so by logging into your cpanel and then clicking the WordPress icon there.
+The next part is to install WordPress on Bluehost hosting.
+You can do it easily by do so by logging into your cPanel and then clicking the WordPress icon there.
 The process is self explanatory.

 After installing WordPress, there is one final step before you can write posts and launch your blog.
 And that is designing your blog.